Idle Sites Redevelopment

 - Any city, village, town, government entity, or tribal entity that has an approved redevelopment plan or developer’s agreement for the targeted project site

-- An applicant may only submit one application per competitive cycle
+- An applicant may only receive one award per fiscal year

 The Project Site: